 A few other tidbits:

-• When I’m not behind the computer or in the kitchen, you’re likely to find me organizing food swaps, apprenticing with a local herbalist, and exploring the mountains, canyons, beaches, and deserts of Southern California.
+• When I’m not behind the computer or in the kitchen, you’re likely to find me organizing food swaps, studying herbalism, and exploring the mountains, canyons, beaches, and deserts of Southern California.

 • I live in a little 1929 apartment in the Silver Lake neighborhood of Los Angeles with my partner Gregory and our two cats, Eames and Eero.

 • I am particularly fond of the earth’s often overlooked wonders: lichens, fungi, bugs, and slugs.